Prevent Healthcare Data Breaches: A 12-Step Guide

 Excessive downloads are the clearest warning sign.
 Employees suddenly downloading gigabytes of data they’ve never accessed before.
 Mass exports from databases.
 Bulk copying of files to removable media or cloud storage.

-Email forwarding to personal accounts enables data exfiltration.
-Watch for auto-forward rules to external addresses.
-Large attachments sent to non-corporate email.
-Encrypted files leaving the organization.
+Email forwarding to personal accounts is a common exfiltration method.
+Watch for auto-forward rules to external addresses and large attachments sent to non-corporate email.

-File manipulation patterns reveal staging for exfiltration.
+File manipulation patterns show someone preparing to move data out.
 Renaming files to obscure content.
 Compressing large datasets.
 Moving files to temp directories before transfer.

 Login irregularities indicate account compromise or abuse.
 Failed authentication spikes followed by successful access.
 Logins from geographic locations that don’t match the employee’s location.
 Multiple simultaneous sessions from different locations.